 At present entire board of company comprised of all Non-Executive directors and the remuneration of Non-Executive Directors is determined by the Board and is also approved by the Shareholders.
-Non-Executive and Independent Directors were paid Sitting Fees of 10,000/- for every meeting of Board of Directors or Committee attended by them.
+The remuneration paid to the Non-Executive Directors by way of Sitting Fees of ₹10,000/- for every meeting of Board of Directors or Committee attended by them.
+In addition to the afore-mentioned remuneration being paid by way of sitting fees, Commission was also paid to the Non-Executive Directors for the financial year 2019-20 during the financial year 2020-21.

-The details of remuneration paid to Non-Executive Directors for the FY 2019-20 are as under:
+The details of sitting fees and commission paid to Non-Executive Directors for the FY 2020-21 are as under: